Harvey Weinstein sentenced to 23 years in prison after addressing his accusers in court

 "Starting in the 1970s, he has trapped women into his exclusive control and assaulted or attempted to assault them," Illuzzi-Orbon wrote in a letter.

-Weinstein's defense attorneys wrote in a sentencing letter that Weinstein's personal charitable giving, advanced age, medical issues and lack of a criminal history should lead to a lower sentence.
-They wrote that his life "has been destroyed" since the publication of an article in The New Yorker in October 2017 that alleged systemic abuse of women in the entertainment industry.
+Weinstein's defense attorneys wrote in a sentencing letter that their client's personal charitable giving, advanced age, medical issues and lack of a criminal history should lead to a lower sentence.
+They wrote that his life "has been destroyed" since the article in The New Yorker that alleged systemic abuse of women in the entertainment industry.

 "His wife divorced him, he was fired from The Weinstein Company, and in short, he lost everything," the attorneys wrote.